ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Related Work

-Focusing on action detection in autonomous driving, \cite{Biparva2022,yao2022dota,khan2024hybrid} studied the trajectory and complex activities of cars in road scenarios.
-In \cite{Biparva2022} the focus was on detecting a specific action performed by a car - namely ``lane change".
-To achieve this, models such as I3D, Spatiotemporal Multiplier ConvNet and Slowfast were trained to identify and classify the lane change action. \cite{pmlr-v164-wiederer22a} tackled anomaly detection for multiple actions in driving scenarios via a spatiotemporal graph auto-encoder, developed to learn normal driving behaviors using the trajectories of vehicles as input to the model.
-Inspired by end-to-end action detectors, in this study we also adopt 3D-RetinaNet \cite{singh2022road} for road event detection.
+Focusing on action detection in autonomous driving, \citep{Biparva2022,yao2022dota,khan2024hybrid} studied the trajectory and complex activities of cars in road scenarios.
+In \citep{Biparva2022} the focus was on detecting a specific action performed by a car - namely ``lane change".
+To achieve this, models such as Inflated 3D-ConvNet (I3D)~\citep{carreira2017quo}, Spatiotemporal Multiplier ConvNet and Slowfast~\citep{feichtenhofer2019slowfast} were trained to identify and classify the lane change action. \citep{pmlr-v164-wiederer22a} tackled anomaly detection for multiple actions in driving scenarios via a spatiotemporal graph auto-encoder, developed to learn normal driving behaviors using the trajectories of vehicles as input to the model.
+Beyond the more standard action detection methods, \citep{liao2025diffusiondrive} introduced DiffusionDrive, an end-to-end autonomous driving framework leveraging truncated diffusion models for trajectory planning.
+It achieves state-of-the-art performance on nuScenes and Waymo, emphasising the growing role of generative models in complex driving scenarios.
+Concurrently, \citep{yang2025driving} proposed a vision-centric Occupancy World Model for 4D occupancy forecasting and planning, addressing spatiotemporal scene understanding beyond traditional bounding boxes.